 There have also been some changes in the type of firms which issue commercial paper.
-In the 19th century, it was often less established or well-regarded firms that issued commercial paper; firms with stronger reputations borrowed from banks.17 This pattern changed gradually, and by the end of World War I it was typically large firms with solid credit ratings that issued commercial paper.
+In the nineteenth century, it was often the less established or less well regarded firms that issued commercial paper; firms with stronger reputations borrowed from banks.
+This pattern changed gradually, and by the end of World War I it was typically large firms with solid credit ratings that issued commercial paper.
 This is still the case today.
-This change in the quality of borrowers in the commercial paper market is the obvious explanation for the change from negative to positive values of the spread over the last century shown in Figure 8.
+This change in the quality of borrowers in the commercial paper market is the obvious explanation for the change from negative to positive values of the spread over the last century, shown in figure 8.8.